cyrusn/slidedown/README.md

 - Click on the `left` + `right` sides of the screen
 - Use `home`/ `end` key to go to first/ last page
 - Use `h` key to go to root page
+- Use `t` key to go to Table of Content

 ***
 # Markdown Syntax